enterpriseDomain/ClassMaker/README.md

     assertEquals(pages, jObject.eGet(jAttr));
     assertEquals(eClass.getName(), jObject.getClass().getSimpleName());

-There is more [code](/tests/org.enterprisedomain.tests/src/org/enterprisedomain/tests/TestEnterpriseDomain.java), where you can specify a method body and call a method, or customize the generation templates.
+There is more [code](/tests/org.enterprisedomain.tests/src/org/enterprisedomain/tests/TestEnterpriseDomain.java), where you can specify a method body and call a method, customize the generation templates, or create a meta-model of any meta-level.

 Download
 ---------